MrAceitun0/ECV/P2/README.md

 ## Chat application with canvas 2d implementation

 In this application, nodeJS have been used for the server side while HTML+CSS+JS have been used in the server side.
 This is a continuation of the practice 1 of ECV adding a 2D canvas to implement a virtual representation of users in chat rooms.
 The app consists in two pages, a login page and the main application with a chat and canvas.

+In order to execute the server the main.js has to be called.

 ### Features:
 * Users can select their user name